 Written By: Chester M. Hedgepeth, MD, Chief of Cardiology, Kent Hospital on March 17, 2021

-Cardiovascular disease is the number one killer of adults in the US
+Cardiovascular disease is the number one killer of adults in the United States.
+The prevalence of heart disease is, unfortunately, growing - largely driven by societal increases in obesity, diabetes, and hypertension.

-The prevalence of heart disease is, unfortunately, growing, largely driven by societal increases in obesity, diabetes, and hypertension.
-Billions and billions of dollars are spent yearly on treating patients with the most severe forms of heart disease.
-As a cardiologist, helping patients maintain their heart health has been my top professional priority and that of our team of cardiovascular professionals at Care New England.
+Every year billions of dollars are spent treating patients with the most severe forms of heart disease.
+As a cardiologist, helping patients maintain heart health has been a top priority for me and the team of cardiovascular professionals at Care New England.

-Acknowledging stress and taking steps to mitigate its effects on medical health should be a top priority.
+Acknowledging stress and taking steps to lessen its impact on your health should be a top priority.
 Yoga, mindfulness training, and meditation can all be helpful.
-In some situations where stress affects the ability to perform daily activities, medical therapy or counseling with a professional may be required.
+However, if the stress affects your ability to perform daily activities, seeing a therapist or counselor may be necessary.

-‘You are what you eat.’
-This saying is often used, but couldn’t be more relevant for all of us.
-The foods we put in our body are converted to energy which fuels our ability to perform tasks and interact with our loved ones.
+The adage: ‘You are what you eat’ is so true.
+The foods we put in our body are converted into energy which fuels our ability to perform tasks and interact with our loved ones.